 A defective medium has the capacity of conveying inadequate or incomplete messages.
 If your medium is faulty, it would ruin your entire effort.

 The effectiveness of your speech also depends on the environment or the surrounding atmosphere where you are providing your speech.

 The environment includes the tables, chairs, lighting, and sound equipment that are in the room.
-The environment might also include factors like formal dress that indicates whether a discussion is informal or more professional and formal.
-All these influences your speech delivery, your choice of text and your appearance as well.
+The environment might also include factors like a formal dress that indicates whether a discussion is informal or more professional and formal.
+These influence your speech delivery, choice of text, and appearance.